 Our top accessible walks

-We’ve picked some of our favourite accessible trails, taking in gardens, coastal clifftops and rolling countryside.
-Well maintained paths and easy terrain make these routes suitable for pushchairs, wheelchairs and mobility aids.
+We’ve picked some of our favourite accessible trails to explore.
+Enjoy richly scented gardens, the feel of salt wind on coastal clifftops, and listen to birdsong in rolling countryside.
+Well maintained paths and easy terrain make these routes suitable for buggy walks, wheelchairs and mobility aids.

-We want everyone to be able to get out and enjoy the countryside and enjoy the fresh air with friends and family.
+We want everyone to be able to get out into the countryside, and enjoy breathing fresh air and experienceing the sights, sounds, textures, and smells of nature with friends and family.
 So, we've created multi-use trails that enable people to experience nature and wildlife without having to go off the beaten track.

 Our work with Cotswold Outdoor